Table of Contents

 EDI minimizes errors and ensures on-time delivery of all your data exchanges.
 It also creates an auditable trail so you know exactly where your information goes.
 Using EDI improves security, reduces costs, and streamlines processes.
 It future-proofs your systems and adapts to changing needs.
 Whether just starting with EDI or enhancing existing practices, this guide shows how EDI protects confidential information.
 EDI covers threats like fraud and data breaches.
 It ensures compliance with industry security standards.
 It gives you more power and oversight into sensitive data sharing between partners.

 Read on for practical advice on implementing robust EDI security.
 Learn how to classify your critical documents by sensitivity.
 Discover endpoint security and encryption best practices.
-Understand partner, platform, and choose the top EDI solution provider supporting your security strategy.
+Understand partner, platform, and choose the EDI solutions supporting your security strategy.

 Electronic data interchange or EDI refers to the electronic transfer of business documents between companies.
 EDI allows businesses to share standard business transaction documents electronically in a standardized and secure format.